sjcurtis/sjcurtis.github.io/README.md

 Welcome to my ePortfolio!
 This portfolio outlines three areas of focus, including software design and engineering, algorithm and data structures, and databases.
 I’ve also included a code review of an application before enhancements were performed.

-## About Me
+## Professional Self-Assessment

-I started my computer science journey during my jounior year of high school 20 years ago.
-After high school, I attended a local community college where I completed an associates in Business and Information Technology degree.
+I started my computer science journey during my junior year of high school 20 years ago.
+After high school, I attended a local community college where I completed an associate in Business and Information Technology degree.
 I then went on to start a degree in computer science but never finished.
-Last year, I decide to finish up my degree and decided on Southern New Hamshire University.
-This term will wrap up my computer science courses at SNHU and next term will wrap the rest of my courses.
-I'll have a few transfer courses to finish and transfer over.
+Last year, I decide to finish up my degree and decided on Southern New Hampshire University.
+This term will wrap up my computer science courses at SNHU and the next term will wrap the rest of my courses.
+I’ll have a few transfer courses to finish and transfer over.

-I've also been working as a full stack developer for a credit union over the last eight years.
-During that time, I've worked on .NET, Java, Angular, and SQL projects.
+I’ve also been working as a full stack developer for a credit union over the last eight years.
+During that time, I’ve worked on .NET, Java, Angular, and SQL projects.

-One of the applications I've worked on include a rewards program.
+One of the applications I’ve worked on includes a rewards program.
 I helped design and implement the underlying SQL database.
 We also had to design and admin portal and integrate the application into various banking systems.
-I've also worked with Jenkins to design and implement automation pipelines.
+I’ve also worked with Jenkins to design and implement automation pipelines.
 These pipelines include automated testing, building, and deploying to various environments.
-Mentoring is something that's important to me and I've had opportunties to help train new developers joining the team.
+Mentoring is something that’s important to me and I’ve had opportunities to help train new developers joining the team.

+I’ve enjoyed my time here at SNHU.
+I like the quick pace of the terms although sometime longer deadlines would be nice.
+Just like the workplace, deadlines sometimes can’t be extended and late nights are required.

+A few of the courses I’ve enjoyed are the testing, Juypter Notebooks, and the full stack class.
+The testing class was a more formal approach to writing tests and learning about various testing approaches.
+Juypter Notebooks were interesting because it showed a new perspective on sharing information between people.
+Notebooks could also outline different approaches, with examples, to help get developers up to speed.

+I also got to learn about the MEAN stack and compare and contrast it with the .NET stack that I’m used to.
+MongoDB uses collections which work well for data sets.
+I’m used to SQL and creating relational databases.
+MEAN also uses Angular for frontend views.
+Angular allows for the creation of reusable components compared to .NET that has partials.

 ## Code Review